sweattep/ancient_quotes/README.md

 >God, with his affliction, delivers the afflicted; and he gets their attention by pressing on them.

 >all the earth will be consumed by the fire of my jealousy

+>So He will repay according to their deeds: fury to His enemies, retribution to His foes, and recompense to the islands.